HNSS-US/IDEs/Git/GitTutorial.md

 store your progress in a type of "database".
 Diagram:
 ![etower](https://www.git-tower.com/learn/media/pages/git/ebook/en/command-line/basics/what-is-version-control/1234869142-1570000299/what-is-vcs.png "etower")
-The advantage to using version control is you are able to go back in time to see the changes made to a the project.
-This process works whether working alone or in a group.
+The advantage to using version control is you are able to go back in time to see the changes made to a project.
+For example, you changed a program and want to revert back to what was done.
+Version controlworks whether working alone or in a group.

 **2. Goal Create Git Repository for all my classes at Del Tech**
 Here the example used is for CSC114.
 The other courses will be added in